harshitpaunikar1/ngo-resource-allocation-model/.github/project-buildup-history.md

 - Task summary: Added a scenario comparison table showing optimal allocation under pessimistic, base case, and optimistic impact assumptions.
 Much clearer than reading the tornado diagram alone.
 - Deliverable: Scenario comparison table added.
+## 2022-12-05 - Day 5: Final write-up

+- Task summary: Wrote the final summary document for the NGO Resource Allocation project.
+This included a section on the problem formulation, the LP model structure, a description of the sensitivity analysis, and the key recommendations.
+Made a point of writing it in a way that a program manager without optimization background could follow — led with the recommendations and buried the technical formulation in an appendix.
+- Deliverable: Final document written.
+Recommendations first, technical detail in appendix.